TomBock/MoreLoomLayers/README.md

+## Fork

+This is a fork of [bearofbusiness/MoreLoomLayers](https://github.com/bearofbusiness/MoreLoomLayers).

+Changes in this fork:
+- Updated to Minecraft/Paper 1.21.x
+- Updated Java version to 21
+- Added config.yml for persistent ordinals

 # MoreLoomLayers

 This plugin allows you to have up to 16 pattern layers on a banner.
 Works normally using the loom.